-- 3. When an agency designs a permitting system subject to its statutory authority, the agency should be cognizant of the resources, both present and future, that are required to develop and operate the system.
-In particular, the agency should consider that a general permitting system will require significant resources during the design phase but relatively few resources once the system is in place, whereas a specific permitting system will require fewer resources upfront but significant resources in its application.
+- 3. When an agency designs a permitting system, the agency should be cognizant of the resources, both present and future, that are required to develop and operate the system.
+In particular, the agency should consider that a general permitting system may require significant resources during the design phase (especially if system design triggers additional procedural or environmental review requirements) but relatively fewer resources once the system is in place.
+A specific permitting system may require fewer resources upfront but significant resources in its application.
 The agency should balance resource constraints with competing priorities and opportunity costs. - 4.
-In addition to resource constraints, an agency should consider the following factors when deciding which type of permitting system to adopt. - (a) An agency should consider adopting a general permitting system when: - i.
-The effects of the regulated activity are small in magnitude, both in individual instances and from the cumulative impact of the activity.
+An agency should consider the following additional factors when deciding what type of permitting system, if any, to adopt. - (a) The following conditions weigh in favor of designing a permitting system toward the more general end of the spectrum: - i.
+The effects of the regulated activity are small in magnitude, both in individual instances and from the cumulative impact of the activity; - ii.
+The variability of effects expected across instances of the regulated activity is low; - iii.
+The agency has the necessary upfront resources to design the permitting system, and can subsequently benefit from lower administration costs; - iv.
+The agency wishes to encourage the regulated activity or desires to keep barriers to entry low;

-106 ii.
-The variability of effects expected across instances of the regulated activity 107 is low.
-108 iii.
-The agency has the necessary upfront resources to design the permitting 109 system, and can subsequently benefit from lower administration costs.
-110 iv.
-The agency wishes to encourage the regulated activity or desires to keep 111 barriers to entry low.
-112 v.
-The agency does not need to collect detailed information about the 113 regulated activity or regulated parties.
-114 vi.
-The agency does not need to tailor permits to context-specific instances of 115 the activity.
-116 vii.
-The agency wishes to reduce enforcement costs, and does not need to 117 monitor the regulated activity closely.
-118 viii.
-The agency does not consider a high amount of discretion in enforcement 119 to be necessary.
-120 (b) An age ency should consider adopting a specific permitting system when: 121 i.
-The effects of the regulated activity are large in magnitude, both in 122 individual instances and from the cumulative impact of the activity.
-123 ii.
-The variability of effects expected across instances of the regulated activity 124 is high.
-125 iii.
-The agency is not able to expend the necessary resources upfront to design 126 a general permitting system, or if the agency has substantial resources that 127 can be used for enforcement of the permitting system.
-128 iv.
-The agency wishes to discourage the regulated activity, or desires to keep 129 barriers to entry high.
-130 v.
-The agency needs detailed information about the regulated activity or 131 regulated parties.
-132 vi.
-The agency needs to tailor permits to context-specific instances of the
+111 V. The agency does not need to collect detailed information about the 112 regulated activity or regulated parties; 113 vi.
+The agency does not need to tailor permits to context-specific instances of 114 the activity; 115 vii.
+The agency does not need to monitor the regulated activity closely and 116 does not believe that the information that might be provided by specific 117 permits is needed to facilitate enforcement; or 118 viii.
+The agency does not need to exercise significant enforcement discretion 119 to readily enforce the permitting system.
+120 (b) The fo llowing conditions weigh in favor of designing a permitting system toward 121 the mo ore specific end of the spectrum: 122 i.
+The effects of the regulated activity are large in magnitude, both in 123 individual instances and from the cumulative impact of the activity; 124 ii.
+The variability of effects expected across instances of the regulated activity 125 is high; 126 iii.
+The agency is not able to expend the necessary resources upfront to design 127 a general permitting system, or the agency has substantial resources that 128 can be used for enforcement of the permitting system; 129 iv.
+The agency wishes to discourage the regulated activity, or desires to keep 130 barriers to entry high; 131 V. The agency needs detailed information about the regulated activity or 132 regulated parties; 133 vi.
+The agency needs to tailor permits to context-specific instances of the 134 activity; 135 vii.
+The agency needs to monitor the regulated activity closely, and concludes 136 the information provided in specific permits will facilitate enforcement; or